10 Common Lateral Movement Techniques and How to Stop Them

 - Microsegmentation: Enforce least-privilege access to limit communication between systems to what’s explicitly allowed, isolating every asset to leave hackers stranded.

-- Multi-factor authentication: Apply MFA to privileged ports and services inside the network, making lateral movement techniques that rely on stolen credentials irrelevant.
+- Multi-factor authentication: Apply MFA to privileged ports and services inside the network, making lateral movement techniques that rely on stolen credentials ineffective.

 - Identity-based access controls: Grant access based on verified identity and purpose, not just IP address or location.